-- As this is a year-long undertaking, there will be a final mark at the end of the third semester (HIST0991) and another at the end of the fourth semester (HIST1091).
-Both these marks will be out of a total of 50 each. - All written assignments (typed) submitted for evaluation will be subjected to a plagiarism check either through a standard plagiarism software or through other means and the standard plagiarism policy of the department will apply (as stated in the Minutes of the Departmental Meeting dated 02.03.2020 & 16.03.2021).

-- After the final submission of each component of the dissertation (HIST0991 & HIST1091) to the Secretary, Department of History, on the scheduled date, the department will generate an Urkund/TurnItIn report on similarities/plagiarism.
-This report will be forwarded to the concerned Supervisor(s), the Dissertation Coordinator and the Dissertation Committee. - Plagiarism detected, beyond this report, by the Supervisor or the Dissertation Committee through means other than the above-mentioned plagiarism software programmes will be subjected to the same penalties as prescribed by the department's policy. - With regard to the assignments for both HIST0991 (3rd semester) and HIST1091 (4th semester), the supervisor will be responsible for awarding 50% of the total marks for each submitted written assignment (i.e. she/he will provide a mark out of a total of 25 marks). - The remaining 50% of the marks (i.e. a mark out of the remaining total of 25 marks) will be awarded by the Dissertation Committee following an oral examination of the student's work. - Therefore, in addition to submitting their written work, each student will be required to participate in an oral examination of each component of his/her MA Dissertation (HIST0991 & HIST1091) by the department's Dissertation Committee at a time scheduled by the latter.
+- All written assignments (typed) submitted for evaluation will be subjected to a plagiarism check either through a standard plagiarism software or through other means and the standard plagiarism policy of the department will apply (as stated in the Minutes of the Departmental Meeting dated 02.03.2020 & 16.03.2021). - After the final submission of the dissertation (HIST06DSE4) to the Secretary, Department of History, on the scheduled date, the department will generate an Urkund/TurnItIn report on similarities/plagiarism.
+This report will be forwarded to the concerned Supervisor(s), the Dissertation Coordinator and the Dissertation Committee. - Plagiarism detected, beyond this report, by the Supervisor or the Dissertation Committee through means other than the above-mentioned plagiarism software programmes will be subjected to the same penalties as prescribed by the department's policy. - The supervisor will be responsible for awarding 50% of the total marks for the submitted written assignment (i.e. she/he will provide a mark out of a total of 25 marks). - The remaining 50% of the marks (i.e. a mark out of the remaining total of 25 marks) will be awarded by the Dissertation Committee following an oral examination of the student's work. - Therefore, in addition to submitting their written work, each student will be required to participate in an oral examination of her/his BA Dissertation (HIST06DSE4) by the department's Dissertation Committee at a time scheduled by the latter.
 The dissertation abstract will be made available to the Dissertation Committee before the scheduled date for the oral examination. - The duration of the oral examination of the dissertation will be approximately 20 minutes.
 The purpose of this exercise is to train students to present lucidly the main findings of their research, defend their thesis, and to hone their skills of oral argumentation.
 These form an important objective of the Department of History's pedagogical programme.
-As part of the presentation, the student may use audio-visual aids (such as PowerPoint or other applications). - In the course of the oral examination, the Dissertation Committee members may require revisions to the dissertation; these must be made by the student within the time indicated by the Committee. - The Dissertation Committee will consist of two faculty members of the Department of History, one faculty member from another department nominated by the Head of Department, and the Department of History's Dissertation Coordinator.
+As part of the presentation, the student may use audio-visual aids (such as PowerPoint or other applications). - In the course of the oral examination, the Dissertation Committee members may require revisions to the dissertation; these must be made by the student within the time indicated by the Committee. - The Dissertation Committee will consist of two faculty members of the Department of History, one faculty member from another department nominated by the Head of Department, and the Dissertation Coordinator.
 To prevent any conflict of interest, the Head of Department will substitute for any one of the three members of the Committee from the Department of History whose supervisees may be appearing for the oral examination.